ExpressionEngine/ExpressionEngine-User-Guide/docs/development/fieldtypes.md

 ## Displaying field data in Entry Manager

-Custom fields can display their data inside Entry Manager.
-There are 3 possible ways to enable that:
+Custom fields can display their data inside the Entry Manager through 3 possible ways:
  1. Declare `public $has_array_data = false;` OR
  2. Add `implements ColumnInterface` to fieldtype class definition.